Apps 101 - Apple App Distribution

 How do you make an iOS app available to the general public, restrict it to a business partner or just to your staff?

-1. The unrestricted public
+1. The general public

 2. Restricted groups